cornwero/LocalStabilityCompensation/README.md

 mv data_bpRNA/* data/bpRNA/
 ```

+Now the directories are set up with the data and requirements to reproduce figures and generate new libraries.

 ## Operations:

 #### regenerate bpRNA-1m datafiles

+In order to reproduce the assembly of tab-delimited datafiles from figshare that are used by the figure scripts, the bpRNA-1m dataset is first needed.

 ```bash
 # download bpRNA-1m and unzip the file in data_generation/bpRNA_data_generation/